-High blood pressure is a common worry about Americans, especially once people hit middle age and older.
-A new study has found the most effective way to lower blood pressure and it’s easier than you think.
+High blood pressure is a common worry for Americans, especially once people hit middle age and older.
+A new study found the most effective way to lower blood pressure and it’s easier than you think.

 The Most Effective Way to Lower Blood Pressure